guildai/guildai/examples/features/README.md

 $ guild run switch.py a=[on,off] b=[on,off] c=[on,off]
 ```

-This approach is intuitive but doesn't handle large numbers of
+This approach is intuitive and has the advantage of showing enabled
-features well.
+features as flags for comparison.
+However, it doesn't scale for large
+numbers of features.

 ## Bitmap